fukawi2/ffiler/README.md

 the first X characters of the filename).

 ### Example
-An example tree (directories only) filing to a depth of 2 characters:
+An example tree (including files this time!) filing to a depth of 2 characters:

 ```
 ├── e
+│   ├── l
+│   │   └── elephant
-│   ├── x
+│   └── x
-│   └── l
+│       └── example
 ├── f
 │   ├── f
+│   │   └── ffiler
 │   └── i
+│       └── file
 └── t
     └── e
+            └── test
 ```

 ### Syntax